Search Articles

 A Chat With the Elder Law Attorney Who Is Ohio's New House Speaker

-Ohio ElderLawAnswers member attorney Armond Budish has been named Speaker of the Ohio House of Representatives, one of the most powerful elected positions in state government.
-Budish, 55, who was first elected to the Ohio House in 2006, will become the first Democratic Ohio House speaker since 1994 and the first Jewish speaker in state history.
+Ohio ElderLawAnswers member attorney Armond Budish was named in 2007 as Speaker of the Ohio House of Representatives, one of the most powerful elected positions in state government.
+Budish, 55, who was first elected to the Ohio House in 2006, became the first Democratic Ohio House speaker since 1994 and the first Jewish speaker in state history.

 Local Elder Law Attorneys in Your City